Public relations

 I am into genealogy.
 If you think we are distant cousins, send me an e-mail.

 Through my genealogy research, not only have I gained a deep understanding of my family's past, but I have also contributed to the preservation of Pentecostal movement history in Siberia.
-Because of my strong efforts in genealogical research, in 2023, I have been awarded the Samuel Silver Memorial Scholarship Award and Berkeley Chapter of Sigma Xi Grant-in-Aid-of-Research.
-Additionally, I was awarded the 2024 Hearts to Humanity Eternal (H2H8) research grant award for the promise of being one of the early AI researchers working on creating a legacy in the field of deep learning for population genetics & investigative genetic genealogy.
+Because of my strong efforts in genealogical research, I have been awarded the Samuel Silver Memorial Scholarship Award, Berkeley Chapter of Sigma Xi Grant-in-Aid-of-Research, and the Hearts to Humanity Eternal (H2H8) research grant award.

-Some of my papers are listed below.
+Some of my works are listed below.
 Check my CV for the full list.

 Near Perfect GAN Inversion

-Qianli Feng*, Raghudeep Gadde, Viraj Shah, Margarita Geleta, Pietro Perona, Aleix M. Martinez [Under Review]
+Qianli Feng*, Raghudeep Gadde, Viraj Shah, Margarita Geleta, Pietro Perona, Aleix M. Martinez [Stuck in legal]

 Imagine being able to effortlessly manipulate, edit and morph photos with just a few clicks.
 We have presented a method that achieves nearly perfect reconstructions of images from the latent space of Generative Adversarial Networks (GANs), while preserving strong editability capabilities.